anishrana2001/Kubernetes/30 SSH from POD to remote server/Lab.md

 # How to perform SSH from POD to remote server?

-> ## Local server IP 192.168.1.30, this server is the part of Kubernetes
+> ## 💡Note: Local server IP 192.168.1.30, this server is the part of Kubernetes
-> ## Login into the Remote Host "192.168.1.30"
->> ## This server is not the part of Kubernetes cluster.
+> ## Remote Host "192.168.1.30", this server is not the part of Kubernetes cluster.